Where stories breathe easily the Shillong Literary Festival and the search for the truth of the tale

 Khasi literature and the journey of a people

 Among the sessions, one in particular resonated deeply—Making Khasi Literature Travel—a gentle yet profound exploration led by Basilica Nongpluh.
 At its heart was a reflection on the long journey of Khasi literature, a tradition that existed orally for untold centuries before the arrival of written forms.
 The session traced how stories once carried by memory and song found their way onto paper through the work of missionaries and scholars.
-Professor Streamlet Dkhar reminded the audience that “the birth of Khasi literature itself occurred within translation,” its written life intertwined with the efforts of those who first attempted to bring the language into script.
+Professor Streamlet Dkhar reminded the audience that “the birth of Khasi literature itself occurred within translation,” it’s written life intertwined with the efforts of those who first attempted to bring the language into script.

 Stories that connect hills and horizons